eliellis/wireman.js/README.md

 ```

 ### What is this code doing?
 Plain and simple, we're wiring up the body to the call the `callBack` method when _any_ attribute changes in the document.
 Just like I told you, simple right?
-But we don't have to just use `'body'` as the selector, we can use any CSS selector!
+But we don't have to just use `'body'` to pick elements, we can use any CSS selector!

 ```javascript
 wireman.wire('div.complicatedclass#reallycomplicated', wireman.watch.attribute, callBack);